chizkidd/microGPT/README.md

 5. **checkpointing** — save/resume via `json`
 6. **top-k sampling** — `--topk k` at inference
 7. **`generate(prompt)`** — seeded inference, not just BOS sampling
-8. **loss plot** — ASCII sparkline + matplotlib PNG
+8. **loss plot** — matplotlib PNG with dark theme

 ### `run_microgpt.py` — PyTorch/GPU multi-dataset runner
 The main script.
 Same GPT-2 style architecture as `gpt.py` but built with `torch.nn` for speed — runs on CUDA if available, falls back to CPU automatically.
-Wraps everything into a `train(name, url, **kwargs)` function and iterates over the dataset registry, auto-downloading and caching each dataset, then produces a per-dataset output folder and a combined `all_losses.png` at the end.
+Wraps everything into a `train(name, url, **kwargs)` function and iterates over the dataset registry, auto-downloading and caching each dataset, then produces a per-dataset output folder and a combined loss plot at the end.

 All 8 improvements from `gpt.py` are carried over, plus:
 - **live loss plot** — matplotlib window updates in real time during training (one per dataset)